-- When an IEEE 802.1ad protocol packet is received on an uplink port (i.e., an 802.1Q tunnel ingress port connecting the edge switch to the service provider network) - with the destination address 01-80-C2-00-00,0B~0F (C-VLAN tag), it is forwarded to all QinQ uplink ports and QinQ access ports in the same S-VLAN for which L2PT is enabled for that protocol. - with the destination address 01-80-C2-00-00-01~0A (S-VLAN tag), it is filtered, decapsulated, and processed locally by the switch if the protocol is supported. - When a protocol packet is received on an access port (i.e., an 802.1Q trunk port connecting the edge switch to the local customer network) - with the destination address 01-80-C2-00-00-00,0B~0F (C-VLAN), and - L2PT is enabled on the port, the frame is forwarded to all QinQ uplink ports and QinQ access ports on which L2PT is enabled for that protocol in the same S-VLAN. - L2PT is disabled on the port, the frame is decapsulated and processed locally by the switch if the protocol is supported. - with destination address 01-80-C2-00-00-01~0A (S-VLAN), the frame is filtered, decapsulated, and processed locally by the switch if the protocol is supported.
+- When an IEEE 802.1ad protocol packet is received on an uplink port (i.e., an 802.1Q tunnel ingress port connecting the edge switch to the service provider network) - with the destination address 01-80-C2-00-00,0B~0F (C-VLAN tag), it is forwarded to all QinQ uplink ports and QinQ access ports in the same S-VLAN for which L2PT is enabled for that protocol. - with the destination address 01-80-C2-00-00-01~0A (S-VLAN tag), it is filtered, decapsulated, and processed locally by the switch if the protocol is supported. - When a protocol packet is received on an access port (i.e., an 802.1Q trunk port connecting the edge switch to the local customer network) - with the destination address 01-80-C2-00-00,0B~0F (C-VLAN), and - L2PT is enabled on the port, the frame is forwarded to all QinQ uplink ports and QinQ access ports on which L2PT is enabled for that protocol in the same S-VLAN. - L2PT is disabled on the port, the frame is decapsulated and processed locally by the switch if the protocol is supported.